Kale Artichoke Dip

 2 cups whole milk

-2 large bunches kale, cleaned and tough stems removed (you want 1 pound of kale after cleaning)
+2 large bunches kale, cleaned with tough stems removed (you want 1 pound of kale after cleaning)

-1 8 oz. package frozen artichoke hearts, thawed and roughly chopped
+1 8-ounce package frozen artichoke hearts, thawed and roughly chopped

 ¼ teaspoon nutmeg